SpiriitLabs/vite-plugin-svg-spritemap/docs/guide/vue.md

 ## TypeScript

-For usage with TypeScript, you will need to add in a `.d.ts` file the reference type to use `?use`/`?view` query.
+For usage with TypeScript, you will need to add in a `.d.ts` file the reference type to use the `?use`/`?view` query.

 ```ts
 /// <reference types="@spiriit/vite-plugin-svg-spritemap/client" />